This is a portability release that adds support for MacOS 10.

 a r*dh*t linux package when I don’t have to poke around inside

-the crontab-format-of-the-day™ to start the queue runner.1.2.1 continues the portability cleanup of the code, by putting in the following features:
+=version 1.2.1= 1.2.1 continues the portability cleanup of the code, by putting in the following features:

-making many assumptions of how struct in_addr related to
+making many assumptions of how `struct in_addr` related to

-in_addr_t, and those have been replaced with calls to
+`in_addr_t`, and those have been replaced with calls to

-On machines that have mailwrappers(8), postoffice
+2. On machines that have `mailwrappers(8)`, [postoffice](class:caps)

 installs itself by writing a mailer.conf instead of deleting